bakill3/bakill3/README.md

 | Dancing Swat      | 16.8k    | 1.9k      | 103   | -      | -    | 12.4k       | -              |
 | **Total**         | **232.5k** | **43.9k** | **6.84k** | **24.2k** | **301** | **529.9k** | **N/A**      |

-Creating these effects was not only a way to engage with a broader audience but also a unique opportunity to blend my technical know-how with artistic expression, during a time of global crisis
+Creating these effects was not only a way to engage with a broader audience but also a unique opportunity to blend my technical know-how with artistic expression, during a time of global crisis.